Stay in touch

 Eve Smith (she/her)

-Eve joined LUX Scotland in 2017 and currently manages our SUPERLUX learning programme.
+Eve joined LUX Scotland in 2017.
 From 2012–2016, Eve worked on the exhibitions and events programme at The Showroom, London including work on new commissions with artists including Beatrice Gibson, Rana Hamadeh, Wendelien van Oldenborgh, Uriel Orlow, Ciara Phillips, Sarah Pierce and Falke Pisano.

 David Upton (he/him)